 Example

 “To calculate the weighted average score for email campaigns at Tesla, I would first select the open rate and click rate columns from the campaign performance data table.
 Then, I would multiply the open rate by its weight of 0.3 and the click rate by its weight of 0.7.
-Next, I’d sum up these weighted scores to get the overall weighted average score for each campaign.
+Next, I’d sum up these weighted scores to get each campaign’s overall average score.
 Finally, I’d include any additional filters or conditions based on specific campaign criteria or time periods to ensure the accuracy of the analysis.”

 By asking how to identify the missing number in an array, Tesla evaluates the candidate’s proficiency in working with data structures, particularly arrays, and their ability to implement efficient algorithms.
 This exercise also assesses the candidate’s coding skills and their approach to handling edge cases and optimizing performance.